AAS COMMITTEE/TASK FORCE/POSITION OBJECTIVES

 - Evaluate, establish eligibility, and accept all qualified applicants for councilor and officer positions.

-- Help with the outcomes topics for the Fundamentals for Surgical Research Course and the Surgical Investigators Course.
+- Help to shape the outcomes research programming for the Fundamentals of Surgical Research Course and the Surgical Investigators Course.

-- Help promote high quality outcomes research at the ASC meeting.
+- Help promote the presentation of high quality outcomes research at the ASC meeting.